 For people who are seeking a fast smile makeover, veneers are a premier choice.
 Often capable of providing the classic “Hollywood Smile,” veneers were previously a treatment viewed as inaccessible to the general public.
 Luckily, this is no longer true.
 Through payment plans and new financing programs, veneers have become a realistic option for most people.

-However, veneers are by no means the right fit for everyone.
-In this guide, we’ll discuss what the process of getting veneers involves, the major pros and cons of veneers, and some alternate treatment options in case veneers aren’t the right fit for your teeth.
+However, veneers aren’t a perfect fit for everyone.
+In this guide, we’ll discuss the process of getting veneers, their major pros and cons, and some alternative treatment options in case veneers aren’t the right fit for your teeth.

 Table of Contents

 What Are Veneers?

-Veneers are super thin, custom-made shells that are bonded to the teeth to create a “makeover effect.”
+Veneers are super thin, custom-made shells that are bonded to the front of your teeth to create a “makeover effect.”
 They can be modified to match the color, texture, and shading of your teeth, so they look like a perfectly natural smile.
 There are different options for shell material and for the amount of prep work involved (we’ll explain this below).
-Your dentist will evaluate your teeth and help you decide which material and amount of prep is right for you.
+Your dentist will evaluate your teeth and help you decide which material and amount of prep are right for you.

 Types of Veneers

 Veneers can be made with either porcelain or composite material.
 However, most dentists recommend porcelain.
 Porcelain veneers have a more natural quality and can match the color of tooth enamel very closely.
 Composite material is also more likely to stain, while porcelain veneers are generally stain-resistant.

 Another reason porcelain is the more common choice?
 They’re durable.
 Composite veneers typically last about 4 – 8 years, while porcelain veneers can last up to 15 years before they need to be restored or replaced.
 Still, this added durability comes at a price.
 Composite veneers cost about $300 – $1,000 per tooth, while porcelain veneers cost a whopping $1,000 – $2,500 per tooth.